JacobLey/leyman/tools/mocha-chain/README.md

     });
 });
 ```
-`mocha-hookup` will also enforce that the `Does bar` test above will immediately throw an error, causing `Does foo` to fail.
+`mocha-chain` will also enforce that the `Does bar` test above will immediately throw an error, causing `Does foo` to fail.

 Native mocha behavior does not support embedding tests (or hooks, or suites...), but also does not enforce against it.